 When it comes to benefits, such a health insurance, many can agree that it is confusing.
 Unless you are involved in health insurance or Human Resources it can be hard to make sense of everything.
-We have compiled a list of some of the 7 most frequently asked benefit questions and their answers to hopefully make things a little easier to understand.
+We have compiled a list of some of the 7 most frequently asked benefit questions and their answers.
+We hope this makes things a little easier to understand.

 What is a Deductible?

 A deductible is the amount of money you or your dependents must pay toward a health claim before your organization’s health plan makes any payments for health care services rendered.
-For example, a plan participant with a $100 deductible would be required to pay the first $100, in total, of any claims during a plan year.
+For example, lets say you have a $1,000 deductible.
+You would be required to pay the first $1,000, in total, of any claims during a plan year.

 What is Coinsurance?